aeternity/state-channel-demo/README.md

 You may take a look at Helpful Links Section, there is a State Channel Demo Tutorial Guide.

-## How State Channel Demo Game transactions take place?
+## How do State Channel Demo Game transactions take place?

 In order to avoid cheating in a turn based implementation (each player move needs to be co-signed in order to be executed), one player hashes his move.
 The other party receives the off-chain transaction with calldata containing the hash, where he/she can **only** confirm the method opponent called (e.g. opponent picked a move) but not the actual move.